alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 ifconfig -a
 ```

-- and you should see the four new network interfaces
+...and you should see the four new network interfaces

 ## Tor Finalisation - **THE GRAND RENAMING**